umbraco/UmbracoDocs/umbraco-heartcore/getting-started/graphql-playground.md

 At the same time, it also explains relationships between specific objects and properties in your solution.

-This will be updated automatically as you make change to the projects schema meaning Document Types, Data Types, Document Type Compositions and Document Type Elements.
+This will be updated automatically as you make changes to the project's schema meaning Document Types, Data Types, Document Type Compositions, and Document Type Elements.

 ![Documentation and schema pane in the Playground](images/schema-helper.png)